logo

 Students studying with us in the UK during their summer school experience a real university or boarding school lifestyle by staying in historic buildings and locations with Oxford Summer Courses.
 The UK has only recently started experiencing extreme temperatures in the summer, and some of these historic sites are not equipped with air conditioners for students living on-site during their summer school.
 Some classrooms are air-conditioned, depending on location, but this is not something we can guarantee at Oxford Summer Courses.

 You will stay in a top UK boarding school, which will give you the opportunity to experience British boarding school life during your summer school with Oxford Summer Courses.
-You will stay in rooms used by pupils during the term time and be looked after by a House Parent.
-Your meals, apart from packed lunches on day trips, will be eaten together as a group in the school during dining room or in the boarding house.
-The accommodation has impressive sports facilities and you will have the opportunity to play different team sports and take part in inter-house sports competitions.
+You will stay in rooms used by pupils during term time and be looked after by a House Parent.
+Your meals, apart from packed lunches on day trips, will be eaten together as a group in the school dining room or in the boarding house.
+The accommodation has impressive sports facilities, and you will have the opportunity to play different team sports and take part in inter-house sports competitions.

-Summer School Student Safety & Privacy
+Summer School Student Safety and Privacy

-At Oxford Summer Courses summer school, we take the well-being and safety of our students extremely seriously.
+At Oxford Summer Courses, we take the well-being and safety of our students extremely seriously.
 Our on-course (pastoral) team is carefully selected, well-trained, and given 24/7 support to ensure that our students have the best experience possible at Oxford Summer Courses.
 We use the same standards that are applied in UK schools, and we are regularly inspected by the British Accreditation Council.
 There will always be staff members available at all hours of the day to help with any issues that may arise during your summer school.
-All of our accommodation sites for under 16s are closed, meaning that the entrance and exit are security-controlled.
+All of our accommodation sites are closed, meaning that the entrance and exit are security-controlled.
 Our staff have their own bedrooms located among the students' bedrooms, with genders separated.
 Depending on their age, students are accompanied by staff members to and from classes, social and cultural activities, and during mealtimes at Oxford Summer Courses.
 Staff members are also present before and after classes and activities.
 Registrations and checks take place regularly at the beginning of the day, throughout the day, and at the end of the day.

 We hope that no one gets ill during their summer school with Oxford Summer Courses, but sometimes it happens.
 If your child does get ill, our staff will make sure that they can access appropriate medical services to be diagnosed and treated during their summer school with Oxford Summer Courses.
 The on-course team and House Parents will ensure that they are looked after properly.
 Although children are generally quick to inform their parents if they become unwell during their summer school with Oxford Summer Courses, we will always ensure that you are fully informed of what is happening, and we will keep you updated.
 We do our best to maintain your academic programme and may reschedule time with your teacher or tutor once you feel better during your summer school with Oxford Summer Courses.
 If you choose to end your course early due to illness during your summer school with Oxford Summer Courses, we are unable to refund the cost of your course.
 You may be covered for the course costs and/or any emergency travel by your holiday/travel insurance (included in the fee for UK-based courses) at Oxford Summer Courses.